 Maui is open for business year-round due to its enviable climate.
-But the high prices and weather fluctuations mean there are still peak seasons where travellers flood in.
-So what is the best time of year to Visit Maui?
+But the high prices and weather fluctuations mean there are still peak seasons when travelers flood in.
+So what is the best time of year to visit Maui?
 Our guide aims to help you understand Maui’s fickle weather along with the tourist and price fluctuations so you can pick the perfect time for your trip.

 On Maui the elevation of the mountains causes undisturbed airflow to lift.
-Creating cloud and rain.
+Creating clouds and rain.
 This means the island’s climate is turned into a multitude of microclimates.
-It is impossible to accurately discuss the islands climates as only a few miles apart it can be completely different.
+It is impossible to accurately discuss the island’s climates as only a few miles apart they can be completely different.

 One of the advantages of this variability is that even if the weather is a bit grotty in your area as the mountainous rain spills over a bit more than usual, it is often the case you can simply head down the coast able to find some sun.

 The below temperatures are monthly averages and daily temps can vary from this significantly.
 It is also worth saying these are actual temps Real feel in the sun can be MUCH warmer.
 So as you can see year-round Maui’s temperatures are very pleasant indeed.

 It does Rain an awful lot on Maui.

 The Island gets its lush greenness from the large amount of rainfall that falls on the islands.
 It rains most days on the Island and is often very heavy.
 Parts of the island are some of the wettest places on earth.
 Don’t worry if this doesn’t sound conducive to good Vacation weather.
 The vast majority of this rain falls well outside tourist areas.
 Even populated areas.
 It falls higher up in the mountains and on high plateaus and valleys.

 From time to time though showers will break free from the mountains and head to the tourist resorts.
 These are short-lived and usually light.
 Often in summer they actually provide welcome relief from the heat.
 Known locally as “little blessings”